EugenijusSer/deeper-task/README.md

 *intersectionPoints* is an array of 4 Point objects, which contain coordinates where the objects intersect.
 Points in array represent intersected rectangle sides in a following sequence: top, bottom, left, right.

-**Active requests endpoint** can be reached with GET method, but it is protected with Basic Authentication, so it should include username and password (username: admin, password: secret).
+**Active requests endpoint at '/api/requests'** can be reached with GET method, but it is protected with Basic Authentication, so it should include username and password (username: admin, password: secret).
 The response will contain one field *activeRequests*, which shows how many requests are currently being processed by this application (including this request).